AVTA Executive Board

 - Alabama Veterinary Medical Association (ALVMA) Liaison:

-- Hayley Pritchard, LVT
+- Hayley Pritchard, BS, AAS, LVT

 - Alabama Veterinary Medical Foundation (ALVMF) Liaison: